state anniversary license plate

 California Sesquicentennial – 150 Years

 The legend on this plate redundantly proclaims Sesquicentennial – 150 Years without specifying the date or the event being celebrated.
 Since it was issued to all new registrants from January 1998 to November 2000, the plate would seem to recognize the 150th anniversary of two events in California history – its acquisition by the U.S. from Mexico in 1848, and its statehood in 1850.
 Not to mention the gold rush of 1849.
-This particular plate was issued to my 1998 Chevy Malibu.
+This particular plate was issued to my brand-new 1998 Chevy Malibu.

 Louisiana Purchase Bicentennial